corvidfox/corvidfox/README.md

 - Dashboard development with R Shiny, Quarto, and Tableau

 ### Explore my portfolio:
-My personal website [corvidfox.github.io](https://corvidfox.github.io/): a curated collection of dashboards, reports, and applied analytics projects.
+My personal website [corvidfox.github.io](https://corvidfox.github.io/) is a curated collection of dashboards, reports, and applied analytics projects.
+Learn more about me and what I can bring to your project.

 ### I'm actively seeking opportunities in:
 - Bioinformatics & omics research